LizCira/ldarkly_onepage/README.md

 # ldarkly_onepage

-A one vanilla Javascript one-page web demo of LaunchDarkly
+A vanilla Javascript one-page web demo of LaunchDarkly

 See launchdarkly.pdf in this repo for more details